Quid2/top/README.md

 Because what we have just done, by the simple act of defining some type of information and sending out an item of that type, is to create a big fat global channel where jokes of all kinds can now flow.

-And that's precisely how Top, the type oriented protocol works.
+And that's precisely how Top, the type oriented protocol, works.

 ### Top (Type Oriented Protocol)

 Top is a minimalist content-oriented transport protocol.

+In Top, all communication takes place on bi-directional *typed* channels, that's to say on channels that transfer only values of a well-defined algebraic data type.

-In Top, data does not flow from A to B but rather all data of the same type flows on a single, globally unique, channel.
+Data does not flow from A to B but rather all data of the same type flows on a single, globally unique, channel and anyone can define new data types and send and receive data values.

-Briefly:
-* For every data type there is a corresponding channel
-* Anyone can define new data types and send and receive data values

 You can [see it in action](http://quid2.org/app/ui).

 Under the *Channels* tab are listed the currently open channels, every channel has a type and you can see its full definition by clicking on *Definition*.

-Definitions are just plain algebraic data types (with a couple of restrictions: data types definitions cannot be mutually recursive and variables can appear only in kind * positions).
+Definitions are just plain algebraic data types [1].

 For example, you should see a *Message* channel that is used to implement a simple chat system.
 Click on *Show Values* to inspect the value being transferred and then use the [chat user interface](http://quid2.org/app/chat) to login and send a couple of messages and see them appear on the channel.

 Under the *Types* tab is the list of types known to the system.

-#### Minimalist and Evolvable
+#### Minimalist but Evolvable

 Top does not provide any other service beyond full-duplex typed communication, any other service (e.g. identification or encryption) has to be provided by the clients themselves but that can be done easily and independently by simply creating data types that stands for the additional functionality required.

-#### Current Implementation

-Though Top is eventually meant to develop into an universal, vendor-free tranport protocol, its current incarnation is provided by a single central router.

-Channel could in principle be implemented using different network protocols, currently they are based on [websockets](   https://en.wikipedia.org/wiki/WebSocket), so they are full-duplex, HTTP compatible, TCP connections.

-#### APIs
+### Haskell API

 This repo provides an Haskell API for Top.

 The API is compatible with both [ghc](https://www.haskell.org/ghc/) (tested with 7.10.3) and [ghcjs](https://github.com/ghcjs/ghcjs) so it can be used to develop both stand alone and WWW applications.

-APIs for other programming languages are planned and help would be greatly appreciated.
+APIs for other programming languages are planned and help in developing them would be greatly appreciated.

-### How Do I Use It?

-Install Quid2 as specified below and then look at [quid2-net-apps](https://github.com/tittoassini/quid2-net-apps) and [quid2-net-apps-ghcjs](https://github.com/tittoassini/quid2-net-apps-ghcjs) for examples of how to develop stand-alone and www applications.

-Top is a *simple*, *accurate* and *free* messaging service.

-#### Simple
+#### Installation

+Currently top is installed as part of the [quid2](https://github.com/tittoassini/quid2) project.

+#### Using the Top Haskell API

-Using quid2-net can be as simple as:
+Using Top can be as simple as:

 ```haskell
 {-# LANGUAGE DeriveGeneric #-}